markwatsonatx/markwatsonatx.github.io/_posts/2016-08-04-serverless-guiless-openwhisk.markdown

 title:  "Jess: A Serverless and GUI-less App"
 date:   2016-08-04 09:00:00 -0500
 categories: [tutorial, openwhisk, serverless]
-caption: Jess is a Serverless and GUI-less app that tracks your budget developed on top of IBM API Connect and OpenWhisk.
+caption: Jess is a Serverless and GUI-less app that tracks your budget.
 super: unofficial
 ---